Construction of Curves with a Controlled First Slope using p-Symmetric Numbers: p -adic estimates of characteristic series

-For our result below, we recall the following notation from Section \ref{S:4.3}: For every $m\ge 1$, $\bSig_m$ is the set of all pairs $(\sigma, \cI)$ where $\cI$ is a set of $m$ prime-to-$p$ positive integers and $\sigma$ is a permutation of $\cI$.
-A pair $(\sigma,\cI)$ is a minimizer if the change-making solution value $M_\cC(q\ell-\sigma\ell)$ achieves its minimum $s_p(q\ell-\sigma\ell)/s_p(\nu)$ for every $\ell\in \cI$ at the same time.
+For our result below, we recall the following notation from Section \ref{S:4.3}: For every $m\ge 1$, $\bSig_m$ is the set of all pairs $(\cI, \sigma)$ where $\cI$ is a set of $m$ prime-to-$p$ positive integers and $\sigma$ is a permutation of $\cI$.
+A pair $(\cI,\sigma)$ is a minimizer if the change-making solution value $M_\cC(p^a\ell-\sigma\ell)$ achieves its minimum $s_p(p^a\ell-\sigma\ell)/s_p(\nu)$ for every $\ell\in \cI$ at the same time.

 \begin{lemma} Let $G_N$ be as in Lemma \ref{L:G_N1}.
 Suppose $\nu$ is a maximal $p$-adic weight element in $\Supp(f)$.
-For any $m\ge 1$, if $(\sigma,\cI)\in \bSig_m$, then $ v_p\left(\prod_{\ell\in \cI} G_{q\ell - \sigma \ell} \right) \ge \frac{am}{s_p(\nu)}. $ If $\nu$ is the unique maximal $p$-adic weight element in $\Supp(f)$ and $\nu<q$, then $(\sigma,\cI)$ is a minimizer if and only if $v_p\left(\prod_{\ell\in \cI} G_{q\ell - \sigma \ell} \right) = \frac{am}{s_p(\nu)}$. \end{lemma}
+For any $m\ge 1$, if $(\cI,\sigma)\in \bSig_m$, then $ v_p\left(\prod_{\ell\in \cI} G_{q\ell - \sigma \ell} \right) \ge \frac{am}{s_p(\nu)}. $ If $\nu$ is the unique maximal $p$-adic weight element in $\Supp(f)$ and $\nu<q$, then $(\cI,\sigma)$ is a minimizer if and only if $v_p\left(\prod_{\ell\in \cI} G_{q\ell - \sigma \ell} \right) = \frac{am}{s_p(\nu)}$. \end{lemma}

-\begin{proof} If the product contains $G_{q\ell-\sigma \ell}$ with $q\ell-\sigma\ell<0$ then the product equals $0$ hence the inequality (or equality) always holds.
+\begin{proof} If the product contains $G_{q\ell-\sigma \ell}$ with $q\ell-\sigma\ell<0$ then the product equals $0$, and the first statement always holds; since such a $(\cI,\sigma)$ is not a minimizer, the second statement holds vacuously.
 From now on we assume all sub-indices in the product we consider are positive.

 By Lemma \ref{L:G_N1}(2) we have

 By Proposition \ref{lem:sp_qi-j},

 Combining the above two inequalities, we obtain the desired inequality.